Getting Started with Development for Azure Cache

 The final step is to use the cache in your application code.
 This can be done in two ways:

 Use the ASP.NET Providers for Session State and Output caching.

 Use the Caching API to interact with the provisioned cache.

-For more information on the ASP.NET providers, see ASP.NET 4 Caching Providers for Windows Azure.
+For more information on the ASP.NET providers, see ASP.NET 4 Cache Providers for Azure Cache.

 default cache using the settings from the